-The results of operations are exposed to changes in interest rates primarily with respect to borrowings under the Company's Senior Term Loan Facility, Credit Facility, and Subordinated Credit Facility.
-Borrowings under the Senior Term Loan Facility and Credit Facility may be made either at (i) a base rate plus the applicable margin, which ranges from 0.75% to 1.75%, or at (ii) an Adjusted Term SOFR Rate, plus the applicable margin, which ranges from 1.75% to 2.75%.
-Borrowings under the Subordinated Credit Facility bear interest at (i) either a base rate plus 8.0%, or at (ii) an Adjusted Term SOFR Rate plus 9.1%.
-At December 31, 2022, the Company had \$341.3 million in borrowings under the Senior Term Loan Facility, \$17.0 million in borrowings under the Credit Facility, and \$90.0 million in borrowings under the Subordinated Credit Facility.
-See Note 6 "Financing Arrangements" in the Notes to our Consolidated Financial Statements.
+The results of operations are exposed to changes in interest rates primarily with respect to borrowings under the Company's senior term loan facility, revolving credit facility, and subordinated credit facility.
+Borrowings under the senior term loan facility and revolving credit facility may be made either at (i) a base rate plus the applicable margin, which ranges from 0.75% to 1.75%, or at (ii) an Adjusted Term SOFR Rate, plus the applicable margin, which ranges from 1.75% to 2.75%.
+Borrowings under the subordinated credit facility bear interest at (i) either a base rate plus 8.0%, or at (ii) an Adjusted Term SOFR Rate plus 9.1%.
+At December 31, 2023, the Company had \$323.8 million in borrowings under the senior term loan facility, \$90.0 million in borrowings under the subordinated credit facility.
+See Note 5 "Financing Arrangements" in the Notes to our Consolidated Financial Statements.

-To reduce the exposure to changes in the market rate of interest, effective October 31, 2022, the Company entered into interest rate swap agreements for a portion of the Senior Term Loan Facility.
+To reduce the exposure to changes in the market rate of interest, effective October 31, 2022, the Company entered into interest rate swap agreements for a portion of the senior term loan facility.
 Terms of the interest rate swap agreements require the Company to receive a fixed interest rate and pay a variable interest rate.
 The interest rate swap agreements are expected to be designated as a cash flow hedge, and as a result, the mark-to-market gains or losses will be deferred and included as a component of accumulated other comprehensive income (loss) and reclassified to interest expense in the period during which the hedged transactions affect earnings.
 See "Derivative Financial Instruments" and "Interest Rate Derivatives" in the Notes to our Consolidated Financial Statements.

-The Company estimates that a hypothetical increase of 100 basis points in interest rates would increase interest expense by approximately \$2.8 million on an annual basis.
+The Company estimates that a hypothetical increase of 100 basis points in interest rates would increase interest expense by approximately \$2.5 million on an annual basis.